-The Strengthened Aged Care Quality Standards Provider Guidance 2025 sets clear expectations for residential care providers, ensuring older people receive high-quality, person-centred care.
-As part of our series exploring each of the quality standards in aged care, this article dives into Standard 7: The Residential Community, which focuses on creating safe, inclusive, and connected environments where older people feel valued and at home.
+The Strengthened Aged Care Quality Standards Provider Guidance 2025 sets clear expectations for residential aged care providers, with a strong focus on delivering safe, high-quality, and person-centred care.
+As part of our ongoing series unpacking the quality standards in aged care, this article explores Standard 7 aged care: The Residential Community.
+This standard centres on building welcoming, inclusive, and well-connected residential environments where older people feel safe, valued, and truly at home.

 Standard 7 is about making the residential community a vibrant, supportive hub that enhances the quality of life for older people.
 When someone moves into residential care, their new community becomes central to their wellbeing.
 Providers must foster environments where residents: